Rohan-Gupta99/PrakritiNetX/README.md

 Architected in alignment with guidelines from the **National Disaster Management Authority (NDMA)** and the **Central Water Commission (CWC)**, Government of India.

-> [!IMPORTANT]
-> Before submission, make sure the repository is accessible to reviewers.
-Do not upload passwords, API keys, access tokens, `.env` files containing secrets, or other confidential credentials.